daxter-army/key-cast/readme.md

 * [Pynput](https://pypi.org/project/pynput/)
 * [Pyinstaller](https://pyinstaller.readthedocs.io/en/stable/)

-## Note
+## Info
-Right now it is heavily under development, and is being developed in linux (ubuntu), can break if you try, because i am working on it to make compatible with all kind of keyboards (because sometimes key codes differ for same key combinations on different OS/PC)
+* Right now it is heavily under development, and is being developed in linux (ubuntu).
+You can see unidentified characters being shown by the software, because sometimes different key combos having different key codes, I am working on this to support as many as keyboards and key combos possible.

+* **windows_bundle** directory contains bundled package for windows, same is the case with **linux_bundle**, bundle to be created for mac OS X.

+* The main file that runs is **/dist/keycast_prod.exe**, these are also the files that are available on the homepage to be downloaded.

+* For development use, **keycast_dev.py**, then copy-paste the whole code to **keycast_prod.py**, and also paste the code of additional files in that file also, to increase the performance.

 ## Issues
 Visit Issues tab